euranova/F1-Score-is-Biased/README.md

 ## Environment setup

+### Environment setup

+The code is developped and tested with *Python 3.6.9* and *pip 21.1.3*.
+We strongly recommand to use a virtual environment like *conda* or *virtualenv* (with *virtualenv-wrapper*).

 ### Installation

-We recommend you to use a virtual environment like *conda* or *virtualenv* and *virtualenv-wrapper* The *requirements.txt* file contain all needed dependencies.
+The *requirements.txt* file contain all needed dependencies.
-You can install them with:
+You can install all the packages by running the line:

 `pip install -r requirements.txt`

 ### Datasets

-Before running the experiments you need to download the datasets and put them in the folder *datasets*
+By default datasets are not in the repository but are automatically downloaded the first time you run the code.
+Datasets are stored into the *datasets* folder.

+### Jupyter Notebook

+We provide different notebooks to reproduce our results.
+You can lunch a notebook environment with the command:

+`jupyter notebook`

 ## Reproducing the results

+We provide multiple notebooks and a script to reproduce the results presented in the paper.

+### Table 1 - Demonstration of the sensitivity of the metrics to the evaluation protocol

-The script *f1-hack.py* compute the results shown in the Table 1 of the paper.
+The script *f1-hack.py* produce the results presented in the Table 1.
 You can run the script by running:
 `python f1-hack.py`